serverless/blog/posts/2020-02-11-cicd-promotion-pipelines.md

   - guides-and-tutorials
 ---

-Serverless application development is geat for rapidly spinning up solutions to problems; you complete a little configuration in a serverless.yml file, add some Lambda code to glue it all together and hit `sls deploy`.
+Serverless application development is great for rapidly spinning up solutions to problems; you complete a little configuration in a serverless.yml file, add some Lambda code to glue it all together and hit `sls deploy`.
 However, this isn't really going to fly when you have multiple team members working on the same code.
 You can't have multiple developers deploying code at the same time to the same infrastructure, potentially overwriting what each is doing.

 The first step to resolving this issue is to allow each developer access to their own AWS account, possibly using the AWS Organisations service that makes managing multiple child accounts to the organisations main account an easy to manage process.
 But what happens when this all needs to come together preferably in some kind of staging environment?